hackforla/HomeUniteUs/.github/ISSUE_TEMPLATE/Design-Handoff-Issue.md

 ### Select the applicable type (located in the right sidebar)
 - Under Type,![image](https://github.com/user-attachments/assets/aaf85aa9-ac24-41c7-aac5-e0fd10a3f5de)
  select the applicable label:
-   - Bug
+  - Bug - select if the issue is to fix a bug
-   - Feature
+  - Feature - select if the issue is product feature
-   - Task
+  - Task - select if the issue is administrative, not a feature

 ### Overview
 This issue is for tracking design work related to [Related User Story #].
 [Brief summary of the related user Story - We need to do X for Y reason.]